yuhattor/copilot-patterns/contents/en/testing/creating-unit-tests.md

 ### Checklist for Further Learning

-- How can I ensure that my tests are comprehensive and cover all possible scenarios?
+- How can you make sure you tests are comprehensive and cover all possible scenarios?
-- What other types of tests (e.g., integration tests, functional tests) might be beneficial, and how can Copilot assist in writing them?
+- What prompts do you add when GitHub Copilot does not cover a scenario at all?
-- How can I integrate the unit tests with my continuous integration/continuous deployment (CI/CD) pipeline to automate the testing process?
+- How is GitHub Copilot beneficial for other types of testing (E2E testing, integration testing, functional testing, etc.) and how can GitHub Copilot assist you in writing them?